-Thanks to the existing technology platform, when COVID hit, Adrenaline Fundraising was able to make strategic business decisions instead of scrambling.
+Thanks to the existing technology platform, when COVID hit, Leading Edge Fundraising was able to make strategic business decisions instead of scrambling.
 For example, they made fundraiser links shareable and integrated credit card processing.
 They even

 made adjustments to introduce a direct shipping option for products (instead of hand-delivery or pickup) to cut down on the interactions between the athletes and those who donated.

 What would have happened if they hadn’t invested in a digital platform three years ago?

 “We probably would have had to make a hard choice: Go out of business or take on debt to be able to keep the same business model,” said Gladson.

 Since they did have a fully functional platform in place, Leading Edge Fundraising was able to survive and continue helping customers in new ways.
 For instance, they added a new revenue source that had been on their radar for a while—leasing

 the platform technology to other fundraising companies for a fee.
 The pandemic sped things up in this new business direction, and it turned out to be a real success.
 One not possible without the decision to go digital in 2018.